 Taking a Swing at a better design

 Although it wasn't the first time I used Swing, recently while having to assemble a dialogue box with nothing but Swing layout managers, it struck me that this could be a good approach for Lanarts user interfaces.
 While Swing has a large number of obscure layouts, a comment struck me that I forget the source of: "Using GridLayout and BorderLayout you can create pretty much any interface".
 So I coded the equivalent of these in Lua.
-This resulted in two small classes:
+This resulted in two small classes:1.
+InstanceLine:

-Using these classes nested together, flexible layouts can be created with a lot less mucking around with coordinates.
+Objects are added based on relative position; a value 0 to 1 is used for x & y coordinates.
+Using this layout you can easily align something against the center-top of a box, and another component on the center-bottom, for example.Using these classes nested together, flexible layouts can be created with a lot less mucking around with coordinates.
 The x & y positions of each menu component are now calculated each time they are drawn, instead of being fixed absolute values.
 This allows each layout to only store relative positions, making logic simpler.
 As well components can be created without their locations having to be known at the time of creation.

 The GameInst structure was abandoned as well, and instead a simple event loop was created in Lua.